albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 .responsive[![Size required after a week FatJAR.png](assets/images/Size required after a week FatJAR.png)]

-(talk about deleting older images is not a trivial task and requires some thought;
-they might be needed for rollbacks or legal/auditing purposes)
+[//]: # (Talk about deleting older images is not a trivial task and requires some thought; they might be needed for rollbacks or legal/auditing purposes)

 ---